tonyodoherty86/Genie-Reverse/README.md

 # Genie-Reverse
-A project to reverse engineer the Genie-Engine.
+The reverse engineering of the Genie-Engine.

 ## Introduction
 Reversing the Genie-Engine involves: